siddhantbapna/Group-8-DS-and-AI-Lab-Project/README.md

 **Project ORCA** presents a deep learning–based approach for **automated brain tumor segmentation** using **multi-modal MRI data**.
 Manual delineation of tumors is time-consuming and prone to subjective variation among radiologists.
-This project builds an **Attention U-Net–based model** that automatically segments three tumor subregions — enhancing tumor, tumor core, and whole tumor — with strong generalization capability.
+This project builds an **Attention U-Net–based model** that automatically segments three tumor subregions enhancing tumor, tumor core, and whole tumor with strong generalization capability.

 Our approach combines **3D patch-based preprocessing**, **attention-driven feature learning**, and **cross-validation training** to achieve accurate and reproducible segmentation results.

 ## Problem Statement (Milestone 1)

-Brain tumor segmentation from MRI scans is crucial for diagnosis and treatment planning but is still performed manually — a process that’s **slow and subjective**.
+Brain tumor segmentation from MRI scans is crucial for diagnosis and treatment planning but is still performed manually, a process that’s **slow and subjective**.
 **Project ORCA** aims to develop a **deep learning–based automated segmentation model** using the **BraTS dataset**, focusing on accurately identifying tumor sub-regions (enhancing tumor, core, edema) from multi-modal MRI (T1, T1ce, T2, FLAIR).

 **Objectives**